 Candidates For Revision Rhinoplasty

 Anyone who is unhappy with the results of their initial rhinoplasty procedure may be a candidate for revision rhinoplasty.
-Patients should discuss their initial procedure with their surgeon in order to determine the new goals of the revision.
+Patients should discuss their initial procedure with their Monmouth County plastic surgeon in order to determine the new goals of the revision.
 It is important that the patient be emotionally and financially prepared for additional surgery.
-Through consultation and physical examination, the doctor will help determine whether or not revision surgery is an appropriate course of action.
+Through consultation and physical examination, Dr. Foster will help determine whether or not revision surgery is an appropriate course of action.

 Revision Rhinoplasty Procedure